wanghailei/study_rails/ruby_block.md

 If you have used `each` before, then you have used blocks!

-A code block is a chunk of code you can pass to a method, as if the code block were another parameter.
+==A code block is a chunk of code you can pass to a method==, as if the code block were another parameter.

-A code block is a set of Ruby statements and expressions inside braces or a do/end pair.
+A code block is a set of Ruby statements and expressions inside braces or a `do ... end` pair. `{...}` is a block. `do ... end` is a block

 The block may start with an argument list between vertical bars.